Docteur-RS/Caoutchouc/README.md

 //turns for ever
 while (true)
 {
-	//we get the iuput from the user that we pass to the searchInSection method which gives us the right response to give to the print function. print(Caoutchouc.searchInSection("foo", get_input())); }
+	//we get the input from the user that we pass to the searchInSection method which gives us the right response to give to the print function. print(Caoutchouc.searchInSection("foo", get_input())); }
 ```